Science R&D

 University research

 A research career in a university could offer the opportunity to pursue your own research, to work collaboratively and to teach.
-Progression is unlikely without a PhD, and the academic job market is characterised by short-term contracts for those early in their career, and intense competition for permanent positions.
-See our information on Academia and Higher Education for more details.
+Progression is unlikely without a PhD.
+The academic job market is characterised by short-term contracts for those early in their career, and intense competition for permanent positions.
+See Academia and Higher Education for more information.

 Public Sector and Not-for-profit Research Institutes and Government agencies